mclaeysb/allmaps/packages/render/README.md

 # @allmaps/render

 Allmaps render module.
+Renders georeferenced IIIF maps specified by a Georeference Annotation.

+The following renderers are implemented:

+*   `CanvasRenderer`: renders WarpedMaps to a HTML Canvas element with the Canvas 2D API
-Renders georeferenced [IIIF](https://iiif.io) maps using [Georeference Annotations](https://iiif.io/api/georef/extension/georef/).
-Currently, only rendering to a WebGL 2 context is implemented.
-This module is used by:
+*   `WebGL2Renderer`: renders WarpedMaps to a WebGL 2 context
+*   `IntArrayRenderer`: renders WarpedMaps to an IntArray

+This module is mainly used in the Allmaps pipeline by the following packages:

 *   [Allmaps plugin for Leaflet](../leaflet/)
 *   [Allmaps plugin for MapLibre](../maplibre/)
 *   [Allmaps plugin for OpenLayers](../openlayers/)

+It is also used in the [Allmaps Preview](../../apps/preview/) app.

 ## How it works

 The render module accomplishes this task with the following classes:

+*   Most renderers use the concept of a **`Viewport`**, describing coordinate reach that should be rendered.
+*   All renderers extend the **`BaseRenderer`** class, which implements the general actions of the (automatically throttled) `render()` calls: checking which maps are inside the current viewport, initially loading their image informations, checking which zoomlevel corresponds to the viewport, getting the IIIF tiles of that zoomlevel that are within the viewport.
-*   A **`WebGL2RenderingContext`** containing the rendering context for the drawing surface of an HTML element.
-*   A **`WebGLProgram`** for storing the vertex and fragment shader
+    *   For the `WebGL2Renderer`, a `WebGL2RenderingContext` contains the rendering context for the drawing surface of an HTML element, and a `WebGLProgram` stores the vertex and fragment shader used for rendering a map, its lines and points.
+*   A **`WarpedMap`** is made from every Georeference Annotation loaded added to the renderer and hence to its warpedMapList.
+It contains useful properties like mask, center, size ... in resource, geospatial and projected geospatial coordinates.
+It contains a copy of the ground control points (GCPs) and resource masks, a projected version of the GCPs, a transformation built using the latter and usable to transform points from IIIF resource coordinates to projected geospatial coordinates.
+    *   If `WebGL2Renderer` is used, a **`TriangulatedWarpedMap`** is created for every WarpedMap, finely triangulating the map, and a **`WebGL2WarpedMap`** is created, containing the WebGL2 information of the map (buffers etc.).
-*   A **`WarpedMapList`** containing the list of WarpedMaps to draw
+*   A **`WarpedMapList`** contains the list of WarpedMaps to draw and uses an **`RTree`** for geospatial map lookup.
-*   A list of **`WebGL2WarpedMap`** elements containing the GL information for each warped map
-*   A **`TileCache`** for storing the image bitmaps of cached tiles
+*   A **`TileCache`** fetches and stores the image data of cached IIIF tiles.

-This package also contains two other important classes:

-*   A **`Viewport`** describes which view of the map should be rendered (extent, zoom level, ...)
-*   A **`WarpedMap`** describes how a georeferenced map is warped using a specific transformation

-The renderer draws in its WebGL2RenderingContext when its `render` function is called and passed a Viewport (e.g. by a JavaScript mapping library).
-Then, for each WarpedMap in the `WarpedMapList`, the following happens:

-*   The ground control points (GPCs) are read from the Georeference Annotation.
-These GCOs are used to compute a transformation from IIIF resource coordinates to projected geospatial coordinates.
+### From Georeference Annotation to a rendered map

+During a `CanvasRenderer` or `IntArrayRenderer` render call, a map undergoes the following steps from Georeference Annotation to the canvas:

+*   For each viewport pixel, from its viewport coordinates its projectedGeo coordinates is obtained and transformed to its corresponding resource coordinates, i.e. it's location in the IIIF image.
+*   We find the tile on which this point is located, and express the resource coordinates in local tile coordinates.
+*   We set the color of this pixel from the colors of the four tile pixels surrounding the tile point, through a bilinear interpolation.

+During a `WebGL2Renderer` render call, a map undergoes the following steps from Georeference Annotation to the canvas:

-*   The resource mask is read from the Georeference Annotation, and the area within is divided into small triangles.
+*   The resource mask is triangulated: the area within is divided into small triangles.
-*   The best tile zoom level is computed for the current viewport, telling us which IIIF tile [`scaleFactor`](https://iiif.io/api/image/3.0/#54-tiles) to use.
+*   The optimal tile zoom level for the current viewport is searched, telling us which IIIF tile [`scaleFactor`](https://iiif.io/api/image/3.0/#54-tiles) to use.
 *   The Viewport is transformed backwards from projected geospatial coordinates to resource coordinates of the IIIF image.
 The IIIF tiles covering this viewport on the resource image are fetched and cached in the TileCache.
 *   The area inside the resource mask is rendered in the viewport, triangle by triangle, using the cached tiles.
-The location of the triangles is computed using the forward transformation built from the GPCs.
+The location of where to render each triangle is computed using the forward transformation built from the GPCs.

 ## Installation